Getting Started with MaxTAF

 You can access this in a few ways:

-You should be taken straight to a basic report after your test has begun running.
-When completed it will update with the final information of that test run.
+You should be taken straight to a basic report after your case has begun running.
+When completed it will update with the final information of that case run.

-This page contains a list of all runs completed on the system.
+This is a raw list of all runs completed on the system.
 It can be useful for understanding the entire scope of testing that is ran at any one time across your entire project.
-Accessing any of the runs on this page will bring you to the same run details screen as if you had run the test directly from the test's case page.

 Most of the details are self explanatory here, but there are some things you could miss:

-Failures: If a test fails, details of the failure are presented.
+Failures: If a case fails, details of the failure are presented.

 This includes whatever failure message has been prompted, as well as the stack trace for the failure in the script code.

-Pressing the Line number (e.g Line 19 in the image below), will open the code tab lower in the report, and take you to the precise line where the test/script failed.
+Pressing the Line number (e.g Line 19 in the image below), will open the code tab lower in the report, and take you to the precise line where the case/script failed.

 Log: if the script prints anything to the log, this is shown in the log dropdown.
-Note: this will update live as the test runs.
+Note: this will update live as the case runs.

 Console Output: Details the output of the browser console during the script run.

-Params: details any params used during the test run.
+Params: details any params used during the case run.

 Code: presents the code used during the run.
 Useful for version control/record keeping etc.